mickaelassaraf/medical_code_inference/README.md

 ## RoBERTa weights

 RoBERTa is needed for training and for inference.
-The weight can be find in the [Qantev Drive](https://drive.google.com/drive/folders/1thf5Ckn3sZkrUVQ-N0km2nJrlzcQYWNk) here or by yourself in the following folders: Shared/Tech/ML models/PLM_ICD. \
+The weights can be find in the [Qantev Drive](https://drive.google.com/drive/folders/1thf5Ckn3sZkrUVQ-N0km2nJrlzcQYWNk) or by yourself in the following folders `Shared/Tech/ML models/PLM_ICD`.
-You nedd to extract the take the file RoBERTa-base-PM-M3-Voc-hf.tar and put it in medical_code_inference.
+You nedd to extract the file `RoBERTa-base-PM-M3-Voc-hf.tar` and put it in `medical_code_inference`.

 ## Logging configuration

 We use [Weights&Biases](https://wandb.ai/site) for logging experiments.
 If you don't have an account you need to create one.
 Once this is done, ask one of the team members to add you to the Qantev space on W&B.
-Finally, open the notebook preliminary_process.ipynb and run all cells in it.
+Open the notebook `preliminary_process.ipynb` and run all cells in it.
 It will dezip the RoBERTa weights + connect to W&B for logging.
 For W&B, you will be prompted for your API key that you can find in your user settings.
 You only need to do that operation once.

 ## Get the data

 You have basically 2 options to get the MIMIC data the model will use:

 **1. Use directly the dataset already preprocessed:**
-You can copy the already processed dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) or follow this path Qantev Shared/Tech/MIMIC.  \
+You can copy the already processed dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) or follow this path `Qantev Shared/Tech/MIMIC`.
-You then select mimiciii_clean.feather (for ICD) or mimiciii_clean_cpt.feather (for CPT) and you pu the file in in medical_code_inference/files/data/mimiciii_clean.
+You then select `mimiciii_clean.feather` (for ICD) or `mimiciii_clean_cpt.feather` (for CPT) and you pu the file in in `medical_code_inference/files/data/mimiciii_clean`.

-**2. Preprocessing MIMIC III (NOT PREFERRED):** \
+**2. Preprocessing MIMIC III (NOT PREFERRED):**
-You can copy the MIMIC-III dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) or follow this path Qantev Shared/Tech/MIMIC and select mimic-iii-clinical-database-1.4.zip  \
+You can copy the MIMIC-III dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) or follow this path `Qantev Shared/Tech/MIMIC` and select `mimic-iii-clinical-database-1.4.zip`
-Put this file in medical_inference/MIMIC and then start the script prepare_mimic_cpt.py or prepare_mimiciii_clean.py if you want to process it for CPT or ICD. \
+Put this file in `medical_inference/MIMIC` and then start the script `prepare_mimic_cpt.py` or `prepare_mimiciii_clean.py` if you want to process it for CPT or ICD. \
 Note this process might be very long.